Combining chains of Bayesian models with Markov melding: Conclusion

 \section{Conclusion}

 }

 This paper introduces the chained Markov melded model.
 In doing so we make explicit the notion of submodels related in a chain-like way, describe a generic methodology for joining together any number of such submodels and illustrate its application with our examples.
 Our examples also demonstrate the importance of quantifying the uncertainty when joining submodels; not doing so can produce biased, over-confident inference.
+We also present the choices, and their impacts, that users of chained Markov melding must make which include: the choice of pooling function, and where required the pooling weights; the choice of posterior sampler and the design thereof, including the apportionment of the pooled prior over the stages and stage-specific MCMC techniques.

 We have introduced extensions to linear and logarithmic pooling to marginals of different but overlapping quantities.
 Linear pooling, introduced in Section \ref{pooled-prior}, could be extended to induce dependence between the components of \(\boldsymbol{\phi}\) using multivariate or vine copulas (Kurowicka and Joe, 2011; Nelsen, 2006), or other techniques (Lin \emph{et al.}, 2014).
 Copula methods are particularly appealing as, depending on the choice of copula, they yield computationally cheap to evaluate expressions for the density function, are easy to sample, and induce correlation between an arbitrary number of marginals.